Mental health professionals: what to expect

 Works with you as a partner

-As your child gets older, he might not want to share everything with you.
-He also has the right to talk to his health professional in confidence.
+As your child gets older, they might not want to share everything with you.
+Your child also has the right to talk to their health professional in confidence.
 You can read more about this in our article on your child’s health rights and responsibilities.

-If your child has a good relationship with her mental health professionals, it will have a big and positive impact on how well her mental health treatment will work.
+If your child has a good relationship with their mental health professionals, it will have a big and positive effect on how well your child's mental health treatment will work.

 Disagreements with mental health professionals: what to do

 Sometimes you might disagree with the mental health professional you’re working with.

 If this happens it’s best to speak directly to the professional.
 In most situations you’ll be able to figure things out between you.
 The stronger your relationship with the professional, the easier it will be to work things out.